anupamk9/Diabeto/README.md

   <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/2764_fe0f/512.gif" alt="❤" width="32" height="32">
 </picture> Value for society :</h2></div>
 <ul>
-<li> The use of a prediction model to identify individuals at risk of developing diabetes using Intel OpenAPI can have significant value for society.
-Diabetes is a chronic condition that affects millions of people worldwide, and early detection is critical to prevent or delay the onset of complications associated with the disease.
+<li> The use of a prediction model to identify individuals at risk of developing diabetes using Intel OneAPI can have significant value for society.
 The benefits of early intervention in diabetes are significant.
 It can reduce the risk of complications such as heart disease, stroke, kidney disease, blindness, and amputations, which can have a significant impact on the quality of life of individuals and their families.
 Additionally, early intervention can lead to cost savings for healthcare systems by reducing the need for expensive treatments and hospitalizations.

-By leveraging Intel OpenAPI to develop a diabetes prediction model, healthcare professionals can improve patient outcomes and reduce healthcare costs, making it a valuable tool for society as a whole </ul>
+By leveraging Intel OneAPI to develop a diabetes prediction model, healthcare professionals can improve patient outcomes and reduce healthcare costs, making it a valuable tool for society as a whole </ul>
 <br>